Anomali ThreatStream vs Recorded Future

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for extensive data analysis.
+- Free-tier limits are a blocker for your organization's threat intelligence needs.

-The ability to aggregate and analyze diverse threat data sources.
+The ability to aggregate and analyze multiple threat intelligence sources in real time.

 Security teams in mid to large enterprises requiring comprehensive, real-time threat intelligence to proactively manage cyber risks.